 Pain in the Tooth, You Bet

-Pain can be in the tooth itself, the gums, the surrounding soft tissue of the face, the Eyes, and even local lymph nodes.
+Dental Pain can be in the tooth itself, the gums, the surrounding soft tissue of the face, the Eyes, , the tongue, the facial bones, and even the local lymph nodes.

 – Dental Cavity is the number one reason for dental pain.